6 January 2023

 Staff erected the shed at the front of the property and began to brainstorm the idea of opening it up to the community to be able to access things like clothes and books, all for free!

-However, this was not meant to be.
-The MOD decided the shed couldn’t stay where it was so it had to be relocated to the back garden.
+Unfortunately, the initial plan was not meant to be.
+The MOD decided the shed couldn’t stay where it was so staff relocated it to the back garden.
 The children now have a lovely “house” in the garden to play in!

 The staff at Little Ducklings were not ready to give up on their idea!
 They decided to set up the larder in the garage of house 19.
 This took a lot of work as the garage was previously a dumping ground for broken toys and equipment.
 With the help of maintenance, they managed to empty, clean, and furnish the garage appropriately so that it could house their dream larder!